Summer Driving Tips

 Plan Your Route

 Before heading out, check the weather, road conditions, and traffic.
 Don’t rush through your trip; allow plenty of time to get to your destination safely.
-And always familiarize yourself with directions and maps before you go, even if you use a GPS, and let others know your route and anticipated arrival time.
+Always review directions and maps before you go, even if you use a GPS, and let others know your route and ETA.

 Protect Yourself and Loved Ones